vladzur/werken/README.md

 Just another Blog

-Thisis an alpha release...
+This is an alpha release...
 WIP.